fossxo/fossxo-gdd/source/technical-design/systems.rst

         +run(SystemData)
     }

-The ``SystemData`` field specifies what types of components and resources the system operates on.
+The ``SystemData`` type specifies what types of components and resources the system operates on.
 The ``run()`` method is provided the specified system data every time it is called.
 This is typically once per game loop.